vxmpycl1t/Drag-Race-Simulator/README.md

  * LaLaPaRUza Smackdown from S14 *
  * S1-S5 inmunnity
  * ...

+# 03/16/2022
+* Added Episodes where no one wins a challenge
+* Added Episodes where there are no bottoms
+* Added 6-way lipsyncs
+* Lipstick Choices in Contestant Progress for Lipsync for your Legacy Format

 # 03/15/2022
 * Added Canada's Drag Race Season 2 Finale Format as "Lipsync for the Finale"